Diving cylinder: Cylinder net

-Cylinder handle
+Cylinder handles

-A cylinder handle may be fitted, usually clamped to the neck, to conveniently carry the cylinder.
+A cylinder handle may be fitted to a scuba cylinder, usually clamped to the neck, to conveniently carry the cylinder.
 This can also increase the risk of snagging in an enclosed environment.
+Handles that are clamped to the cylinder neck may be fixed or folding.
+Some may require the valve to be removed to allow fitting.

 Dust caps and plugs

-These are used to cover the cylinder valve orifice when the cylinder is not in use to prevent dust, water or other materials from contaminating the orifice.
-They can also help prevent the O-ring of a yoke type valve from falling out.
-The plug may be vented so that the leakage of gas from the cylinder does not pressurise the plug, making it difficult to remove.
+These are used to cover he cylinder valve orifice when the cylinder is not in use to prevent dust, water or other materials from contaminating the orifice.
+They can also help prevent the O-ring of a yoke type valve from falling out during storage and transport.
+A screw-in plug may be vented so that the leakage of gas from the cylinder does not pressurise the plug, making it difficult to remove.

 Pressure rating

-The thickness of the cylinder walls is directly related to the working pressure, and this affects the buoyancy characteristics of the cylinder.
-A low-pressure cylinder will be more buoyant than a high-pressure cylinder with similar size and proportions of length to diameter and in the same alloy.
+Working pressure and cylinder volume determine the capacity of the cylinder to store gas.
+Many of the physical characteristics of the cylinder are consequences of these factors.
+Two other pressures are also relevant to cylinder use: Test pressure and developed pressure.

 Working pressure

+Working pressure is the maximum pressure that the cylinder is designed to tolerate indefinitely at reference temperature underr normal operating conditions.
+It is determined during design and takes into account the material's strength, operating temperature range, and the working lifeespan.

-Scuba cylinders are technically all high-pressure gas containers, but within the industry in the United States there are three nominal working pressure ratings (WP) in common use;
+Diving cylinders are technically all high-pressure gas containers, but within the industry in the United States there are three nominal working pressure ratings (WP) in common use;